Stalking the Wild Grasses

-Bear You have a flower?
+Bear You have flowers?
 But you’re just green all over!

-Foxtail Look right here at the top of my stem – that’s my flower.
-It may be green, but it’s definitely a flower.
+Foxtail Look right here at the top of my stem – those are my flowers.
+They may be green, but they’re definitely flowers.

 Foxtail We don’t need to attract insects because we grasses are wind-pollinated.

 Bear You mean the wind carries your pollen?

 Foxtail Sure.
 It’s very light so it can float easily on the air, and we make a lot of it.
 Just give me a shake and you’ll see. (blow tiny amount of flour off paper towards audience)

 Bear Ah…ah…ah-choo!
 I do see what you mean.
 If you make that much pollen, you must make lots of seeds too.